ralfwenske/dca/README.md

 3. Use the slider or date inputs to select your investment period.
 4. Enter your desired investment amount and interval.
 5. The results and chart will update automatically.
+6. Use the language selector at the top to instantly switch between 10 languages.

 ## Technologies Used